cnerg/ETI.data_manual/CONTRIBUTING.md

 The following instructions provide details on how to add content to the manual:

 1. Request access to edit the private repository.
-Development occurs here to avoid sharing details on sensitive data that is under privacy rules.
-Access is granted by first filling out the form [here](https://forms.gle/j6RzKrsrQSTQWFFw6).
+Development occurs here to allow for programmatic review of information before public dissemination.
+Access is granted

+by first filling out the form [here](https://forms.gle/j6RzKrsrQSTQWFFw6).

 2. [Make a fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)